JonMS95/C_Static_Librares/README.md

 - **libFileName.lib**: well, it’s actually called libsumFunction.lib or libsubtractFunction.lib in this case, but what we are trying to tell here, is that it always has to follow the described pattern[^2].
 - **fileName.o**: it’s sumFunction.o or subtractFunction.o in this case, but same as before, the purpose is to understand the general case: a reference to the source code we are going to generate the library from.

 [^2]: It will get specially relevant at linking time.
+On top of that, note that the extension of the file is *.lib* for Windows operating systems files, whereas it's *.a* for Linux OS.

 ## Link process and executable files generation

 Until this point, we have already generated the *main.o* files as well as the library files we are going to use.
 Okay, so let's generate the final executable files:

 **gcc main.o -L. -lsumFunction -o sumProg**

 **gcc main.o -L. -lsubtractFunction -o subtractProg**

 Again, some parameters need a detailed explanation for a better understandability: